pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - Terraform - EKS - Istio - 1. Getting Started with Istio on Amazon EKS.md

 #### VirtualService

-A [VirtualService](https://istio.io/latest/docs/concepts/traffic-management/#virtual-services) defines a set of traffic routing rules to apply when a hostname is addressed.
+ [VirtualService](https://istio.io/latest/docs/concepts/traffic-management/#virtual-services) defines a set of traffic routing rules to apply when a hostname is addressed.
 Each routing rule defines matching criteria for traffic of a specific protocol.
 If the traffic is matched, then it is sent to a named destination service (or subset/version of it) defined in the registry.
 Without virtual services, Envoy distributes traffic using round-robin load balancing between all service instances mapped to the hostname.
 With a virtual service, you can specify routing rules that tell Envoy how to send the virtual service’s traffic to appropriate destinations.

 ```
 kubectl get VirtualService productapp -n workshop -o yaml
 ```

 Based on this YAML definition of the Gateway, we can conclude that the `productapp` VirtualService :